This page contains affiliate links. Please read our disclosure for more info.

 Before I started training I read The Non Runners’s Marathon Trainer.
 Although I wasn’t running a full marathon it had lots of useful advice, with a particular focus on the mental aspects of running.
 One tip I adopted was to have a mantra for tough times during runs.
 Mine was “I am strong.
 I am fit.
 I run half-marathons.”
 Repeated over again in rhythm with my steps it helped me to focus and stay committed when my energy was flagging.

 The programme calls for cross training once a week.
 For the first month on the farm I went horse riding and after that I did a vinyasa yoga class, using online videos as I didn’t have access to a class.
 I also did more gentle 20-30 minute yoga videos around three times a week to stay flexible.
-I love this yoga for runners video, as well as the free classes at Do Yoga With Me, and the paid site Yogaglo.
+I love this yoga for runners video, as well as Yoga with Adriene.

 I think yoga is the perfect complement to running for strength and flexibility; it really helped me when I started feeling aches in my hips and knees on long runs.